OneTwoDan/Cracking-the-Coding-Interview-JS/README.md

 This will run all the unit tests in the repository and provide you feedback on whether they passed or failed.

+### Running Tests for a Specific Exercise

+`npx jest test_file_name.test.js`

+Replace test_file_name.test.js with the name of the specific test file for the exercise you want to test.

 ## Contribuciones

 Contributions are welcome!
 If you find any errors in the existing solutions, have a better solution, or want to add more problems from the book, feel free to open an issue or send a pull request.